 You’re Not Ready

 I love avocados.
 Their buttery soft texture with salt and pepper is one of life’s wondrous delicacies.
 I often buy a small package while they are still rock hard.
 Have you ever tried to enjoy an avocado pre-maturely?
-Have you ever tried to rush the ripening process?
-I have.
-I’ve stored them in a brown paper sack; I’ve cut into the flesh and pureed them; I’ve warmed them in a low oven, each method with very limited success.
-An avocado, before it’s time, is awful.
+In an attempt to speed the ripening, I’ve stored them in a brown paper sack; I’ve pureed the hard flesh; I’ve warmed them in a low oven.
+Each method with very limited success.
+An avocado, before its time, is awful.
 And so it would be if I got that sneak peak of the closing curtain on my life.
 The experience would be awful.

 - It wouldn’t make sense because I would have missed out on the vital history needed for it to make sense.
 With my limited perspective, I see only trees and not God’s forest.

 - It would cause me to become complacent.
 Wow.
 Just look at that life with a big red bow.
 I’m done with the hard work.
 Let’s just sail into the sunset.